yWorks/yfiles-power-bi-integration-basic/README.md

 ![](./assets/DeveloperSettings.png)

+### Install yFiles

+By default, this sample expects the yFiles for HTML library and a yFiles license in the `./yFiles` directory, namely the files `./yFiles/yfiles-2.5.0.3+dev.tgz` and `./yFiles/license.json`.

+To change this, modify the files `./package.json` and `./src/visual.ts`, respectively.

 ## Data mapping

 The yFiles widget consumes a shared dataset.
-The desktop version of Power BI allows multiple sets but the online only allows one dataset per report.
+The desktop version of Power BI allows multiple sets, but the online only allows one dataset per report.
 It is via this shared dataset that the widgets within one report can communicate (slicing etc.).
 In order to have a graph one needs at least two fields:
 - **NodeId**: an id defining the start of an edge.
 This can be a unique identifier from an entity (say from a database).
 Internally this id is converted to a string.
 - **TargetId**: an id of another entity defining the sink of an edge.

-All other fields are optional but you will normally also wish to define:
+All other fields are optional, but you will normally also wish to define:
 - the **main label**: the central label shown in the node
 - the **edge label**: shown next to the edge, by default at the beginning or source of an edge

 ## Styling

-The widget does not define any properties targeting the diagramming style in order to keep the code tidy and easy to extend.
+The widget doesn't define any properties targeting the diagramming style in order to keep the code tidy and easy to extend.
 Refer to [the yFiles documentation](https://docs.yworks.com/yfileshtml/#/dguide/styles) to learn more about the many styling and [automatic layout](https://docs.yworks.com/yfileshtml/#/dguide/layout) options.

 ## Filtering and slicing